Caleta De Fuste Travel Guide

 The long main street of the town is lined with low-rise buildings containing several restaurants and bars, which provide a good selection for tourists.
 Caleta de Fuste's top-rated eateries include Fado Rock Steak House and Risto Pizza La Torre.

 The resort has a varied nightlife, with after-dark entertainment including live music, dancing venues and activities like karaoke.
 For a good night out in Caleta de Fuste, stop in at Mappy's Bar.
-If you want to partake in the nightlife it is a good idea to ensure that your accommodation is close to the town centre, as the ever-expanding nature of the resort can mean you are staying quite far from the entertainment hub.
+If visitors want to partake in the nightlife, it is a good idea to ensure that their accommodation is close to the town centre, as the ever-expanding nature of the resort can mean they are staying quite far from the entertainment hub.

 There are numerous water sports on offer, including boat trips, scuba diving and snorkelling, and even undersea excursions in a submarine.
 The waters of the region are renowned for their population of dolphins and turtles, an exciting prospect for visitors.
-Other activities include things like golf, bowling and hiking.
+Other activities include things such as golf, bowling and hiking.
 There is a castle in the main harbour area which was built in 1743, but otherwise not much in the way of historical or architectural attractions; however, there is great potential for excursions to nearby sites of interest if visitors can arrange transport.

 Those who want to explore the island will find the resort conveniently situated, but the lack of reliable public transport can be frustrating.

 What to see in Caleta De Fuste

 The old town of Betancuria was founded in 1405 and was the first capital of Fuerteventura.
 The town enjoys a fantastic location, offering attractive views of the hilly terrain and winding river below.…